RBI Grade B Syllabus & Pattern 2023: Prelims and Mains Topic Wise Syllabus, PDF Download

 Important Points to Note

-• All Phase-II questions will be set in both Hindi and English, with the exception of the English language.
+• All Phase-II questions will be set in both Hindi and English, except the English language.
 The Phase-II exam will also be held in multiple shifts.

 • In the RBI Grade B admit card, the exam schedule will be highlighted.